 Car insurance for young drivers

 There’s nothing quite like the feeling of getting behind the wheel for the first time after you’ve passed your driving test.
-But nothing can slam the brakes on your driving dreams quite like the cost of car insurance.
+But nothing can slam the brakes on your driving dreams quite like the cost of car insurance for young drivers.

-As a young, inexperienced driver, you’re likely to be paying more for insurance than any other age group.
-But there are a number of ways you can save on your cover.
-Use our guide to find out how you could lower your car insurance premiums as a young driver and start paying less.
+As a young, inexperienced driver, you’re likely to pay more for insurance than any other age group.
+But there are ways you can save on your cover.
+Use our guide to find out how to pay less for car insurance.

 What is car insurance for young drivers?